JTFouquier/ghost-tree/README.rst

 provides better phylogeny across all phyla, and the other database provides finer taxonomic resolution.

-For application to ITS, you don't need to install ghost-tree but can use our pre-built trees.
+For application to ITS, you don't need to install *ghost-tree* but can use our pre-built trees as the reference tree for your phylogenetic diversity analysis.

 The tree that you download needs to match the UNITE database that you used (or plan to use) for your ITS analyses.
 The most recent ghost trees we've created are in our
 `tree repository <https://github.com/JTFouquier/ghost-tree-trees>`_.
 This